Camille McMillan on Un-Lost: “It’s about looking”

 A perusual of some of the images in the 56-strong collection that constitutes the Un-Lost exhibition only confirms this, often depicting tiny, insignificant riders framed against the vast walls of rock, looming skies, and sprawling landscapes that impede their paths.
 More often there is no rider at all, with the image enticing its viewer to form their own version of events in their mind, forcing them to look harder, drawing them into the frame, and with that, the journey of the race itself.

 ‘I know it’s impossible to capture the truth, but as a photographer you’re capturing a kind of truth,’ says Camille of the collection.
 ‘I’m not refining the images, or cropping them, or moving anything around.
 It’s just what I saw; quick pictures of specific moments in time, and I hope that when people look at my photos, something will reveal itself,’ he explains.
 ‘I’m not one to spoon feed.
 It’s about looking.

 ‘Following the Transcontinental, I can be at a location for 20 seconds or half a day, but in either situation, as an image maker I need to really look at the location.
 When I take a picture of a place, I really have to study it, and as a result I get to know it.
 I’m not lost, even though I may not know where I am.’

-The worldwide exhibition will be launched on December 12th, 2017, and run for two months until February 15th, 2018.
-Working alongside a variety of handpicked locations, a selection of signed, framed prints will be made available to view and purchase at fourteen pop-up galleries around the world.
+The worldwide exhibition was launched on December 12th, 2017, and ran for two months until February 15th, 2018.
+Working alongside a variety of handpicked locations, a selection of signed, framed prints were made available to view and purchase at fourteen pop-up galleries around the world.